dobots/aim/README.md

 # AIM

-AIM main repository with subtree merging instead of submodules to support bazaar import.
-It currently contains:
+For a proper introduction see the [AIM website](http://mrquincle.github.com/aim-bzr/).
+This AIM repository currently contains:

 * rur-builder to generate header files for a range of middlewares
 * aimtools, a suite of tools to create, register, copy, and connect modules